The laws around motor vehicle accidents in Queensland are different to other states. As such, there may be confusing elements to the claims process.

 Motor vehicle injury claims cover a wide range of accidents and injuries sustained on the road.
 This is not just injuries to drivers of cars, but also includes:

-Essentially, if you have been injured on the road through no fault of your own, you may have grounds for a damages claim.
+Essentially, if you have been injured on QLD’s roads through no fault of your own, you can seek compensation for your car accident or other vehicle collision

 What is included in a motor vehicle injury claim in Queensland?